algolia/instantsearch/CONTRIBUTING.md

 ```

 Then you should be able debug using the dev setup: `yarn run dev` and the virtual machine.
 You can also
-run the page used for function tests using `yarn run test:functional:dev:debug`
+run the page used for function tests using `yarn run test:functional:dev:debug-server`

 ## Linting ✨